More and more, district leaders are focusing on promoting and assessing students’ social-emotional learning (SEL) competencies.

 Introduce self-care and wellness programs for your staff.

 Stress management and self-care strategies aren’t just for students.
 Adults can also benefit from learning how to cope with stress.
 Today, many districts are introducing professional development courses focused on adult self care.
-Districts are also running innovative pilots focused on educator wellbeing -- from reimbursing gym memberships, to creating meditation rooms, to offering morning fitness classes such as yoga or barre in the school gym.
+Districts are also running innovative pilots focused on teacher wellness—from reimbursing gym memberships, to creating meditation rooms, to offering morning fitness classes such as yoga or barre in the school gym.

 Looking for an easy way to introduce adults in your district to the practice of mindfulness?
 Try kicking off your meetings with three minutes of facilitated meditation.
 This Mindfulness Toolkit from Transforming Education includes a facilitator’s guide and script for running this exercise.